 In 1963 John Binek was among the Wedgwood neighborhood activists who opposed the R.H.Thomson Expressway.

-One of the developments that was firmly resisted in northeast Seattle was the plan for the R.H.
-Thomson Expressway which would have been an extension of the I-5 freeway through the Wedgwood neighborhood (see news article at right, September 1963).
-Residents and businessmen like the Bineks lent their voices to the organized representation of the neighborhood community council, which did not want Wedgwood cut in half by an expressway.
+Residents and businessmen like the Bineks lent their voices to the organized representation of the neighborhood community group, the Wedgwood Community Club, which did not want Wedgwood cut in half by an expressway.

 The Bineks in retirement